 Every stone of this Albergo Diffuso has a story to tell…

-The terrace of the Casa del Borgo is striking and is ideal for relaxing with a good book.
-It is the evolution of those buildings that followed the urban plan set out by the Lascaris di Tenda lords.
-It still has the original 15th and 16th century lay out: on the ground floor there were warehouses and stables, while upstairs there was a terrace for drying foodstuffs.
-Today those store-workshops that formerly housed the furnace, the Zia Maria barber shop and other businesses that animated the village still stand out.
+The Casa del Borgo is famous for its terrace, ideal for relaxing with a good book.
+It is the evolution of the buildings resulting from the planning of the town by the lords Lascaris di Tenda.
+The setting is the original one of the fifteenth and sixteenth centuries: on the ground floor, there were warehouses and stables, on the upper floor there was the terrace for drying food.
+Today around here you can still see the warehouse-shops that in the past hosted the bakery, Aunt Maria’s barbershop and other activities that animated the village.

-The Casa del Fienile is synonymous with intimacy and originality.
-You encounter it along one of the paths that climb the hill towards the upper part of the town, towards Marocastello.
-It is located on a bend: it is therefore no coincidence that the shape of the building resembles a “slice of orange”, the best solution for taking advantage of all the available space.
-The internal walls date back to the late Middle Ages.
-In the past bundles of hemp were dried here and then used to make ropes or fabrics.
+The Casa del Fienile strikes for its intimacy and originality.
+It is located along one of the paths that go up the hill in the direction of the upper part of the town, towards Maro Castello.
+It is placed in a full curve: the shape resembles an “orange wedge”, which at the time was the optimal solution to take advantage of all the available space.
+The internal walls date back to the late medieval period.
+In the past, hemp bundles were dried here, then used to make naval ropes or quality fabrics.

 How we were

-Borgomaro is a village created according to a fixed urban plan, with a checkerboard pattern, as ordered by the local gentry, the Lascaris of Tenda.
-The houses were originally all the same shape, with ground floors for shops and stalls, generally quite steep stairs that ran perpendicular to the street, with the rooms on the upper floor and often a terrace on the roof for drying foodstuffs (there were no refrigerators) which was sometimes turned into a covered loggia.
-The house in the Borgo was renovated over the centuries, mainly in the eighteenth and nineteenth centuries, but it has kept the original 15th-16th century layout.
-It looks out on to the main street of the village, which is now called via Paolo Merano, and it is connected to the building on the hill, which looks out on to via Garibaldi.
+Borgomaro is a built-up area created according to a pre-established checkerboard plan desired by the local lords, the Lascaris di Tenda.
+The houses are all originally of the same shape, with a ground floor with warehouses and stables, a staircase perpendicular to the road, generally steep, with the rooms on the upper floor and often a terrace at the top to dry the food (there were no refrigerators ), later transformed into a covered loggia.
+The Casa del Borgo has been renovated over the centuries, especially in the seventeenth and nineteenth centuries, but retains the original setting of the fifteenth-sixteenth century.
+It overlooks the main street of the town, now via Paolo Merano, and is connected to the upstream building, overlooking Via Garibaldi.

-From the vertical dimension, we passed to the horizontal accommodation, with well defined living spaces.
+From the vertical dimension, today we moved on to the horizontal apartment, with defined family spaces.

-The charm of the little entrance and the boutiques on the ground floors is immediately obvious.
-At the end of the 19th century, the bread oven of the late Giovanni Marvaldi was also housed in this block.
-In the entrance area at the front, there was the barbershop that belonged to Aunt Maria, Evelina’s sister.
-The countrymen willingly went for a shave from her, an artist with the hand razor.
-The family is part of the Brioglio clan, one of the three branches that have dedicated themselves to the commercial activities, from “shaves and haircuts” to “cobbling”.
-The Broglio family have been based in via Umberto I, now called via Merano, since the end of the 19th century, as descendants of Felice Giuseppe late Giacomo.
+The charm of the small entrance and the ancient shops on the ground floors stands out immediately.
+At the end of the nineteenth century, the block also housed the bread oven of the late Giovanni Marvaldi.
+Opposite the entrance was the barbershop of Aunt Maria, Evelina’s sister.
+The men of the village were happy to get shaved by her, a ture artist of the hand razor.
+She comes from the Brioglio family, one of the three dedicated to commercial activities around here.
+The Broiglio family settled in via Umberto I, now via Merano, since the end of the 19th century, with the branch of Felice Giuseppe fu Giacomo.

 The Casa del Fienile

-All the rooms in the Casa del Borgo are really quiet as they face a typical ligurian Caruggio: this type of road is practically a pedestrian area.
-All the rooms have the view on the other houses of the historical centre of the village.
+All the rooms of the Casa del Borgo are very quiet and cool as they are located in a typical Ligurian alley, almost completely pedestrian.
+The rooms have views over the characteristic buildings of the historic centre of the town.

 The Casa del Fienile